 - If your headache is associated with other symptoms, such as one-sided weakness or sensory loss, vision loss, trouble speaking or a loss of vision.

-- If your headache is accompanied by fever, nausea or vomiting that’s not related to an illness.
+- If your headache is accompanied by fever, nausea or vomiting that’s not related to an illness or medical condition.

 - If you have a headache following a head injury.

-If you’re experiencing any of the symptoms above, speak with your health care provider or schedule an appointment with one of our Banner Health specialists.
+If you’re experiencing any of the symptoms above, speak with your health care provider or schedule an appointment with one of our Banner Health specialists to develop a treatment plan.
 You can find a Banner Health specialist by visiting bannerhealth.com.